Skin problems in animals

 Commonly known as puppy strangles, juvenile cellulitis is a disease that is characterized by producing severe inflammation of the skin and lymph nodes of dogs.
 It is a rare, immune-mediated disease of unknown origin.
 Despite our lack of understanding concerning its causes, there are effective treatments...

-Ear disorders are a common reason for consultation in veterinary clinics.
-We often first see there is a problem by repeated scratching of the area, something which can exacerbate the problem by causing trauma from the dog's nails or introducing secondary bacteria.
-The initial agitation is often due to...
+Black discharge from a dog's ear can appear seemingly out of nowhere.
+We often first see there is a problem by repeated scratching of the area, something which can exacerbate the problem by opening wounds or introducing secondary bacteria.
+The initial agitation is often due to otitis, a general term for...

 Also known as otohematomas, aural hematomas are an accumulation of bloody fluid in the ear.
 Specifically, the blood accumulates between the cartilage of the ear and the skin causing inflammation.
 There are various causes of feline aural hematoma, both primary and secondary.
 For example, a primary cause...